Student Terms and Conditions

 Please note: For Higher Education (HE) courses, students paying by instalment are liable for payment of the balance of the fee for one level of study, in full, plus any retake fees or instalments due, irrespective of the progress of their studies.
 If you cancel your registration or are withdrawn from a course after the two-week cooling off period (see sections 6 and 7) you will still remain liable for payment of the balance of fees for one level of study, plus any retake fees or instalment payments due, if you do not qualify for a refund (see section 8)

-For the Art and Design Foundation course, students paying by instalment are liable for payment of the balance of the course fee in full, irrespective of the progress of their studies.
-If you cancel your registration or are withdrawn from a course after the two-week cooling off period (see sections 6 and 7) you will still remain liable for payment of the balance of the course fee, if you do not qualify for a refund (see section 8)
+For Postgraduate programmes, students paying by instalment are liable for payment of the balance of the programme, in full, plus any retake fees or instalments due, irrespective of the progress of their studies.
+If you cancel your registration or are withdrawn from a course after the two-week cooling off period (see sections 6 and 7) you will still remain liable for payment of the balance of fees for the programme of study, plus any retake fees or instalment payments due, if you do not qualify for a refund (see section 8).

 5.2 The Interactive Design Institute reserves the right to reclaim the balance on any course fees not paid by the agreed date.